 Federal Register Publishes Fractional Ownership Final Rule

-On September 17, the FAA’s final rule “Regulation of Fractional Aircraft Ownership Programs and On-Demand Operations” was published.
-The rule sets regulatory standards for fractional ownership operations (Part 91, Subpart K) and updates requirements for on-demand charter operations (Part 135).
+The FAA’s final rule “Regulation of Fractional Aircraft Ownership Programs and On-Demand Operations” sets regulatory standards for fractional ownership operations (Part 91, Subpart K) and updates requirements for on-demand charter operations (Part 135).

 - Download the rule as it appeared in the Federal Register (404 KB, PDF)